nicofari/aws-de/README.md

 A message is send to a ```SNS Topic``` to notify interested parties of the completed data loading.

-The two pipelines are actually one, the same one duplicated with different Etl job parameters, for the specific data file names.

 #### Glue Etl Jobs

 ETL Jobs are implemented in ```AWS Glue``` as Python procedures.